abaines/marp-search-extension/slides.md

 </div>

 <!--
-The Problem: The Chrome Store requires numerous icons and promotional images, but I'm not a designer.
+The Problem: The Chrome Store requires numerous icons and promotional images, but I'm not an art designer.
 The Process:

-1. Experiment: Used a generative AI to create icon concepts as SVGs, iteratively refining them with prompts ("make the handle longer").
+1. Experiment: Used a AI to create icon concepts as SVGs, iteratively refining them with prompts ("make the handle longer").

 2. Roadblock: Discovered the Chrome Store does not accept SVG files.